 In the app’s preferences tab, you’ll find a number of options for customizing your display.
 The section offers unique preferences for each display, giving you access only to the information you want and need.

 Each display has an On/Off slider bar located to the right of its name.
 Move this bar to the “off” position to remove that display from the Menubar.
 Use the drop-down menus and radio buttons to set up your custom displays however you’d like.

 On the app’s main page, you’ll find a set of controls that will let you customize its appearance.
 Use the color buttons to set the display colors for graphs, and choose from several background and theme color options.
 Under the “order” tab, you’ll be able to set the order in which the app’s displays appear in your Menubar.

-Knowledge is power, and iStat Menus by Setapp tells you everything you’d ever want to know about how your Mac is running.
+Knowledge is power, and iStat Menus in Setapp tells you everything you’d ever want to know about how your Mac is running.
 Take advantage of its customizable appearance and functionality to get the information you want and need.